 According to Google, this is one area in which the mobile web is underperforming, but with users willing to wait an average of just three seconds before abandoning a site, speed is undoubtedly a factor that cannot be ignored.
 Having given preference to mobile-friendly sites since April last year, Google is now turning to AMP technology which, whilst accelerating the online experience for mobile surfers, may also have a significant impact on the world of web design.

-Launched by Google in October last year, the Accelerated Mobile Pages Project is an open source initiative which, in collaboration with publishers and technology companies, aims to speed up the mobile web.
+Launched by Google in October last year, the Accelerated Mobile Pages Project is an open-source initiative that, in collaboration with publishers and technology companies, aims to speed up the mobile web.
 The project promotes modern, fast-loading content using AMP HTML, which has been built entirely on existing web technologies rather than a template-based system, thus enabling publishers to continue to host their own content.
 Effective ads with speedy load-times are equally important to the project, as they protect the revenue stream needed in order to preserve the open web publishing model.

-A few months on from the project launch, Google is more determined than ever to satisfy the need for speed; a recent blog post announced that, as of now, the search engine will give preference to mobile friendly sites that support its AMP technology.
+A few months from the project launch, Google is more determined than ever to satisfy the need for speed; a recent blog post announced that, as of now, the search engine will give preference to mobile-friendly sites that support its AMP technology.
 Having started out as a somewhat “take-it-or-leave-it” opportunity for web publishers to explore at their leisure, this new emphasis on SEO will no doubt make AMP – and mobile optimization in general – much harder to ignore.

 The official Google blog post from 24th February describes the full capacity of AMP to enhance user experience, with webpages built using AMP loading an average of four times faster whilst using ten times less data than equivalent non-AMP pages.
-Aside from the obvious consumer benefits, this also opens up plenty of opportunity for publishers.
+Aside from the obvious consumer benefits, this also opens up plenty of opportunities for publishers.
 As well as eliminating the flight risk of impatient browsers, it also attempts to close the gap between mobile apps and standard websites; with apps largely outperforming websites in terms of speed and responsive design, AMP technology potentially puts classic webpages back in the running.

 Still Some Creases To Iron Out